Nucleomics-VIB/benchmarks/storage_speed_test/README.md

 <img src="pictures/storage_matrix.png" width="800" alt="Storage Speed Test Matrix">

 **Note about NA values:** NA (Not Available) appears when file transfers complete in less than 1 second.
 The timing granularity is insufficient to compute an accurate transfer rate.
 This typically occurs with small files (50MB) on fast storage, cached transfers, or same-source-destination copies on fast media.
-NA values are displayed in plots and excluded from statistical calculations.
+In the plots, small file NA values are replaced with 100 MB/s (representing a transfer completed in less than 1 second) for better visualization.

 **Note:** The lower transfer rate when considering the folder with many small files is due to the overhead of handling many small operations.
 Such situation can be mitigated by creating a tar archive and tansfering it as a single file.